zhemchugoff/Posetrix/README.md

 With Posetrix, you can add your own reference images and practice drawing them with the time interval you want.

 ## Motivation
-I started this project to practice C# and WPF framework and hope that someone will find it useful.
+I started this project to practice C# and WPF framework and hope someone will find it useful.

 ## Features
-- Fluent Windows 11 design
 - Predefined and custom time intervals
+- Image quality
 - Shuffle images
 - Endless mode
-- Image quality (for lower memory consumption)
-- Mirror an image over the X or Y axis
+- Mirror an image, grayscale mode
-- Grayscale an image
-- Play a sound at the end of timer
-- Light and dark themes
+- Timer alarm sounds

 ## Credits
 - Illustrations by [unDraw](https://undraw.co)